4 Structuring analytics projects

 4.1 Defining goals

-When you put these thoughts into the context of what motivates your sales manager, this simple statement could be insidious:
+When you put these thoughts into the context of what motivates your sales manager, this simple statement could actually be insidious:

 4.1.1 Identifying goals